Dosage Form: tablet, film coated

-Exemestane Tablets are indicated for adjuvant treatment of postmenopausal women with estrogen-receptor positive early breast cancer who have received two to three years of tamoxifen and are switched to Exemestane Tablets for completion of a total of five consecutive years of adjuvant hormonal therapy [see Clinical Studies (14.1)].
+Exemestane Tablets is indicated for adjuvant treatment of postmenopausal women with estrogen-receptor positive early breast cancer who have received two to three years of tamoxifen and are switched to Exemestane Tablets for completion of a total of five consecutive years of adjuvant hormonal therapy [see Clinical Studies (14.1)].

 Advanced Breast Cancer in Postmenopausal Women

-Exemestane Tablets are indicated for the treatment of advanced breast cancer in postmenopausal women whose disease has progressed following tamoxifen therapy [see Clinical Studies (14.2)].
+Exemestane Tablets is indicated for the treatment of advanced breast cancer in postmenopausal women whose disease has progressed following tamoxifen therapy [see Clinical Studies (14.2)].

 Exemestane Tablets Dosage and Administration

 - adjuvant treatment of postmenopausal women with estrogen-receptor positive early breast cancer who have received two to three years of tamoxifen and are switched to Exemestane Tablets for completion of a total of five consecutive years of adjuvant hormonal therapy.

 - the treatment of advanced breast cancer in postmenopausal women whose disease has progressed following tamoxifen therapy.

 Concomitant use of strong CYP 3A4 inducers decreases exemestane exposure.
 For patients receiving Exemestane Tablets with a strong CYP 3A4 inducer such as rifampicin or phenytoin, the recommended dose of Exemestane Tablets is 50 mg once daily after a meal [see Drug Interactions (7) and Clinical Pharmacology (12.3)].

 Dosage Forms and Strengths

-Exemestane is contraindicated in patients with a known hypersensitivity to the drug or to any of the excipients.
+Exemestane Tablets is contraindicated in patients with a known hypersensitivity to the drug or to any of the excipients.